DewaldOosthuizen/python_rest_tutorial/README.md

 ## Using postman

-When using postman to test your rest endpoints, be sure to add codntent-type: application/json to your headers.
+When using postman to test your rest endpoints, be sure to add content-type: application/json to your headers.

 If you don't want to specify content type in the header then you can use request.get_json(force=True) inside your endpoint when fetching the data from the request